EliteDev2/jiomart-coupon-generator-checker/README.md

 <img width="1460" height="790" alt="img3" src="https://github.com/user-attachments/assets/a481e166-2043-4ded-bdbd-bd37da86a3ee" />

 ### **To DO**
-- Listen to users feedback for bug fixes
+- Listen to users feedback for bug fixes.
+Feel Free to ask help or report a problem by opening an issue.
 - Bypass rate Limit
 - Proxy support
 - Multiple session at same time